marcin-filipiak/wordpress_readtrack/README.md

 ## Requirements

-- WordPress 5.0 or higher
+- WordPress 5.8 or higher
 - PHP 7.2 or higher

-## Screenshots

-1. Reading time and progress bar above a post.
-2. Plugin settings screen in the WordPress admin panel.

 ## License